gamache/gamache.github.io/apigateway/index.md

-## Create an API
+## Set up API Gateway

 OK.
 The Lambda's in place, and we've watched it work.
 It's time to set up API Gateway, so we navigate to that section of our AWS console.

+### Create the API

 Create a new API.
 Give it a name and a description.

 ![screenshot of Create API page](apigateway-new-api.jpg)

-You'll eventually land on the Resources page, where you can create resources (paths) and methods on those resources.
+We'll eventually land on the Resources page, where you can create resources (paths) and methods on those resources.
 ![screenshot of fresh API page](apigateway-fresh-api.jpg)

+### Create a method

+A "method" in API Gateway terms is a combination of a "resource" (path) and an HTTP method to which it responds.
+API Gateway methods are the basic building blocks of the API.

 Click on "Create Method".
 Let's use POST as an example, so we can show off more features than GET.
 On the following screen, select "Lambda